Released in June 2013

 Samson G Balfour Smith, Kathrin Günter

 The metaporphosis is complete.
 Occulto has become a proper publication with its own ISSN.
-Meet the Popular Republic of Photosynthesis; learn how thin and blurry the boundary between living and inanimate can be; read challenging reflections about our interpretation of the theory of evolution; discover how cleverly Queen Dido took advantage of the isoperimetric problem; watch gossip stars morphed into Poltergeist; download the second great selection of music compiled by Onga Boring Machines.
+Meet the Popular Republic of Photosynthesis; learn how blurry the boundary between living and inanimate can be; read challenging reflections about our interpretation of the theory of evolution; discover how cleverly Queen Dido took advantage of the isoperimetric problem; watch gossip stars morphed into Poltergeist; download the second great selection of music compiled by Onga Boring Machines.